jackyzha0/jackyzha0.github.io/content/thoughts/State Machine Replication (SMR).md

 - state machine replication
 ---

-A subset of the algorithmic consensus problem about agreeing on the same state
+A subset of the algorithmic [[thoughts/consensus|consensus]] problem about agreeing on the same state

-1. Consistency: all notes agree on the same history
+1. [[thoughts/consistency|Consistency]]: all notes agree on the same history
 2. [[thoughts/liveness|Liveness]]: every transaction submitted eventually added to all node's histories

 SMR can be reduced to [[thoughts/Byzantine Broadcast|Byzantine Broadcast]]